marcelkornblum/sn-rfcs/text/0004-hosting.md

 </CORSConfiguration>
 ```

-If you **are using Cloudfront** for this environment, you ar done for this step and can move on.
+If you **are using Cloudfront** for this environment, you are done for this step and can move on.
 Otherwise, there are a few more things to do.

 Next, enable S3 website hosting in the bucket Properties > Static website hosting dialog, by selecting Use this bucket to host a website, and specifying `index.html` as the Index document (which will enable the save button).